-- In conjunction with the final inspection and acceptance (Letter of Final Acceptance) of the development infrastructure; and - 2.
-At the time of final inspection of the structure under permit for Certificate of Occupancy. - 3.
-Refer to Section 3 Stormwater Discharge Permit for more information.
+- 1. In conjunction with the final inspection and acceptance (Letter of Final Acceptance) of the development infrastructure; and - 2.
+At the time of final inspection of the structure under permit for Certificate of Occupancy. - Refer to Section 3 Stormwater Discharge PermitOrdinance 10 08 05 24 for erosion contra and illicit discharge regulationmore information.